My Work

 Enlightened Solutions

-In 2018, my friend and colleague, Chinenye Nkemere, and I sat down to talk about our frustrations working in Northeast Ohio.
-We discussed feeling like no matter whose advice we took, how many hours we put in, or how perfect we tried to be, our careers remained stagnant.
+In 2018, my friend and colleague, Chinenye Nkemere, and I sat down to talk about our frustrations working in advocacy in Northeast Ohio.
+We discussed feeling like no matter whose advice we took, how many hours we put in, or how perfect we tried to be, change remained stagnant.

 This is how we founded Enlightened Solutions.
 From that inception, we have grown to complete ground-breaking research into the reality of marginalization, and expanded to implement best practices for organizations and employers.